 Oslo Culture Night packs a kaleidoscopic range of cultural events into one long evening.
 A variety of concerts, classes, lectures, exhibitions, tours, and dance shows are all available on this fun-filled night when the city’s streets are filled with young and old enjoying everything Oslo has to offer.

 Try your hand at Chinese calligraphy, test out your rhythm at tango and salsa lessons, or listen to medieval melodies in an old Gothic Church – there are more than 100 different activities taking place in total.
 Events are scheduled all over the city, so wherever you find yourself there’s sure to be something worth checking out.

-Meanwhile, Oslo City Hall will allow visitors access to the roof on one of its two towers, from where you can enjoy a fantastic view across the harbour and the city.
+If past years are anything to go by, the Oslo City Hall will allow visitors access to the roof on one of its two towers, from where you can enjoy a fantastic view across the harbour and the city.
 This is one of the only times the tower is open to the public, so the lines are long every year – if you’re interested, come early!